• Skip to primary navigation

 Hi, I’m Nora Dunn.
 In 2006, I took the plunge.
 I sold my financial planning practice (working as a Certified Financial Planner CFP) in Toronto Canada, and got rid of all of my belongings in order to free myself up for the adventure of a lifetime.

-I hit the road in early 2007, and over the next 12 years I traveled slowly through over 60 countries and five continents.
+I hit the road in early 2007, and and I’ve been a digital nomad ever since, traveling slowly through over 75 countries and five continents.
 Through these travel experiences, I learned that full-time travel doesn’t have to cost as much as we would suspect.
 I often volunteered (in a variety of ways) in trade for free accommodation – and I stayed in some pretty damn nice places.
-My location independent writing career took care of the rest of the expenses.
+My location independent freelance writing career (to eventually be replaced with becoming a full-time content creator on my own channels) took care of the rest of the expenses.

 In fact, through these adventures I coined the term financially sustainable travel.
 It’s not about budget travel (though I’ve done a bunch of that), nor is it about being environmentally sustainable (though I’m a big advocate of that too).